maiklarooij/Trainspotters/doc/pseudocode.md

         add random station to route
         candidates = []
-        for each neighbor of picked station do if neigbor not in visited and does not exceed total time add neighbor, distance to neighbor to candidates
+        for each neighbor of picked station do if neigbor not visited and does not exceed total time add neighbor, distance to neighbor to candidates

     add route to routemap